autoplot/documentation/javadoc/org/das2/datum/TimeTemplator.md

-# org.das2.datum.TimeTemplatorExperiment with a tool for quickly creating time templates.
-This has
+# org.das2.datum.TimeTemplator

- a fair amount of work to be done, but I think it would be useful:
+Experiment with a tool for quickly creating time templates.
+This has a fair amount of work to be done, but I think it would be useful:
  1. variable length fields need to be supported.
  2. there's a bug where the indeces sent to the field picker are not adjusted for template lengths.
  3. support for recognizing enums.
  4. controls/columns added for enums in table.

-TimeTemplator( )
+# TimeTemplator( )
 Creates new form TimeTemplator

 ***